jreisinger/docs/data/notes/sec/basics.md

-Security is a neverending process.
+Security is the ability to resist attack.

 Security is elusive and hard to measure.